Robots on Mars and Jupiter capture images of comet 3I/ATLAS

 NASA says its fleet of Mars rovers and orbiters will attempt to observe comet 3I/ATLAS in October 2025.
 Credit: NASA/JPL

-Between 1 and 7 October, the European Space Agency's Mars orbiters – Mars Express and ExoMars Trace Gas Orbiter – are scheduled to observe comet 3I/ATLAS as it passes close to the planet.
+Between 1 and 7 October, the European Space Agency's Mars orbiters – Mars Express and ExoMars Trace Gas Orbiter – observed comet 3I/ATLAS as it passed close to the planet.

-ESA says the closest distance between the spacecraft and the comet will be 30 million km (18.6 million miles), which will occur on 3 October 2025.
+ESA says the closest distance between the spacecraft and the comet was 30 million km (18.6 million miles), which occurred on 3 October 2025.

 Mars Express and ExoMars Trace Gas Orbiter are well-established missions, having been exploring Mars since 2003 and 2016, respectively.

-There hasn't been enough time to build and launch a dedicated mission to visit and explore 3I/ATLAS, so these orbiters will be carrying out observations of the comet from their unique vantage point at the Red Planet.
+There hasn't been enough time to build and launch a dedicated mission to visit and explore 3I/ATLAS, so these orbiters have been carrying out observations of the comet from their unique vantage point at the Red Planet.

-ESA’s Mars Express and ExoMars Trace Gas Orbiter (TGO) will observe the comet with several instruments around its closest approach to Mars on 3 October 2025.
+ESA’s Mars Express and ExoMars Trace Gas Orbiter (TGO) observed the comet with several instruments around its closest approach to Mars on 3 October 2025.

-On that date, 3I/ATLAS will be around 30 million km from Mars.
+On that date, 3I/ATLAS was around 30 million km from Mars.

 Artist’s impression of the ExoMars 2016 Trace Gas Orbiter at Mars.
 Credit: ESA/ATG medialab